caiocvelasco/caravelo_project/dbt_transformation/README.md

     * If you use MFA, it will be requested in your mobile phone.
 Accept it to continue!
   * run: `dbt clean`   (to clean all dependencia and start from scratch - only if you want)
   * run: `dbt deps`    (this will install the packages from the `packages.yml` file.)
-  * We are using Snowflake External Tables as a way to make reference to Parquet files in S3.
+  * We are using Snowflake External Tables as a way to make reference to CSV files in S3.
 Therefore, we need to run the following before doing a `dbt run` so that dbt can create the External Tables in the **existing** External Stage:
     * run: `dbt run-operation stage_external_sources` (This will create the External Tables in Snowflake for all sources)
-      * For example, if you want to specify a source: `dbt run-operation stage_external_sources --args "select: bronze.source_a"`
+      * For example, if you want to specify a source: `dbt run-operation stage_external_sources --args "select: raw.amadeus_raw_dbt"`
-      * This get's the `name: bronze` and the `tables: -name: source_a`
+      * This get's the `name: raw` and the `tables: -name: amadeus_raw_dbt`
-      * from `models\bronze\snowflake_external_stage.yaml`
+      * from `models\raw\snowflake_external_stage.yaml`
     * Check here: https://github.com/dbt-labs/dbt-external-tables/tree/0.9.0/?tab=readme-ov-file#syntax
     * An official example here: https://github.com/dbt-labs/dbt-external-tables/blob/main/sample_sources/snowflake.yml
   * run: `dbt run` and dbt will materialize the Parquet files into Snowflakes's Silver and Gold schema.